Last Updated on December 22, 2021 by Michael Joseph

 What Is Kefir?

 Kefir (pronounced kuh-fear) is a fermented dairy drink.

-In recent years, many interesting, cultured dairy products have experienced a surge in popularity, and kefir is probably the leader among these.
+In recent years, many interesting, cultured dairy foods have experienced a surge in popularity, and kefir is probably the leader among these.

 To make the drink requires two simple ingredients;